bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling/reference-view.rst

 The Reference view shows the references between the various Axon Ivy project artifacts.
-A reference of an artifact is everything which is used/called from the artifact (e.g. call to a callable process or User Dialog) or which is embedded in the artifact (e.g. embedded sub element in a process or processes inside a project).
+A reference of an artifact is everything which is used/called from the artifact (e.g., call to a callable process or User Dialog) or which is embedded in the artifact (e.g., embedded sub element in a process or processes inside a project).
 Inverse references are the opposite of references.
 This means an inverse reference of an artifact is everything which uses/calls the artifact or which contains it.